arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 The manual upgrade procedure described in this section can be used to upgrade to a new hotfix version, or to perform an upgrade to a new minor version of ArangoDB.
+Please refer to the [Upgrade Paths](../GeneralInfo/README.md#upgrade-paths) section for detailed information.

 Preparations
 ------------